 Recently, there has been an uprising.
 Angry people have taken to the Internet, demanding the heads of those in charge.
-There have been petitions demanding firings and changes.
+There have been petitions, demanding firings and changes.
 People have tweeted and commented and panicked.
 The crisis at hand?
 Movie casting.

 First, Ben Affleck was cast as Batman and the fans went wild.
 How could Ben play the dark knight?
-Sure, he was good in Argo, but did you see Daredevil?
+Sure he was good in Argo but did you see Daredevil?
 Then the cast of Fifty Shades of Grey was released and fans were angry.
 Jennifer Lawrence wasn’t skinny enough for The Hunger Games!
 Kristen Stewart, Twilight?
 No way.
 It seems that, no matter who gets picked, somebody is always angry.

 It is great that there is such passion for the movies.
 People care enough about the material that it isn’t acceptable if the role is given to someone who doesn’t match the character in our heads.
 It is acceptable to be disappointed or confused.
-It is unacceptable for a fan to call out the hired actress or actor who received the role.
+It is unacceptable for a fan to call on the hired actress or actor who received the role.

 The online petitions are useless.
 If anything, they hurt the film.
 Can you imagine being excited, thinking you have the role of your life, and then a big group of people demand that you be fired because they don’t like you?
 It is incredibly hurtful.
-It may even affect your performance in the films.
+It may even say your performance in the films.

-Beyond that, the fans haven’t even given the actors a chance.
+Beyond that, the fans haven’t even given the casted actors a chance.
 How can you say that they do not fit their roles when you haven’t seen them try?
-If the fans claim that they don’t look like the character - the actors can change how they look.
+If the fans claim that they don’t look like the character- the actors can change how they look.
 They can gain weight, lose weight, dye their hair, use makeup or simply wear a costume to look the part.

 Unless a fan was literally sitting in the room when the actor was reading from the script, fans can’t know if the actor is suited for the job until the movie is released.

-I understand that the fans could be fairly judging the actors based on their previous roles, and that is a fair statement.
+I understand that the fans could be fairly judging the actors based on their previous roles and that is a fair statement.
 People could wonder how the cowboy from Brokeback Mountain could become the menacing Joker of The Dark Knight.
-How that girl from the canceled Fox show Ben and Kate fit the incredibly sexual role in Fifty Shades?
+How that girl from the canceled FOX show Ben and Kate fit the incredibly sexual role in Fifty Shades?
 It is a scary thing to wonder if your favorite character will be destroyed when some random person steps into their shoes.